 She received an M.S. in Geology from Oregon State University in 2009, where she focused on the evolution of a long-lived volcanic system in northern Chile.
 She received a B.A. in Earth Sciences-Geology and Spanish from Western Oregon University in 2003, where her research interests included the development of a relative dating scheme of the 400+ volcanic cinder cones surrounding Newberry Volcano.

-Some of her past field jobs include a project in northern Arizona studying the distribution of tephra from Sunset Crater; two dives in the deep-sea submersible Alvin in the Gulf of Alaska she directed the collection of rock samples from a small porthole, at the bottom of the ocean; and adventures on horseback to visit fresh lava flows in Chile.
+Some of her past field experience includes a project in northern Arizona studying the distribution of tephra from Sunset Crater; two dives in the deep-sea submersible Alvin in the Gulf of Alaska where she directed the collection of rock samples from a small porthole at the bottom of the ocean; and adventures on horseback to visit fresh lava flows in Chile.

 Whether it is how to distinguish grasses from each other vegetatively, (–her favorite grass is Danthonia californica), where to stop for coffee, or your license plate number, Denise is your lady.
 Away from IAE she spends time playing the piano, gardening, meditating, mushrooming, telling bad jokes, and watching her son grow.
-She was born and raised in Corvallis, and has been using her on the ground experience gained at IAE to help maintain and restore the property surrounding her family’s homestead near Finley Wildlife Refuge.
+Raised in her family’s homestead south of Corvallis, Denise has been using her on the ground experience gained at IAE to help maintain and restore the lands she will steward.